Unfortunately, there’s no such thing as a self cleaning turtle tank.

 You also need to make sure the water gets back up to the correct temperature for your turtle.

-The Zacro Pack of 2 LCD Digital Aquarium Thermometers are very reliable and great value for money.
+I’ve found the Zacro Pack of 2 LCD Digital Aquarium Thermometers to be reliable and great value for money.

 Step 13.
 Return Your Turtle To The Tank

-Now it’s time to put your turtle back in his/her tank.
+Now it’s time to put your turtle back in his/her tank and sit back, relax and admire your sparkling clean tank.

 How Do I Keep My Turtle Tank Clean And Clear?